Privacy and Information Security Policy

 - Any data regarding religion, race, political orientation, health, sexual preference, nor any membership data.

-- Information relating to criminal nature, with the exception to those directly relating to the objectives of CCB, such as financial fraud, identity theft.
+- Information relating to criminal nature, with the exception of those directly relating to the objectives of CCB, such as financial fraud, and identity theft.
 In case of doubt, CCB will present the issue to the CBP.

 Access to own Data and Right to Request for Correction